Homosexuality in Japan: Politics and law

 Japan has no laws against homosexual activity and has some legal protections for gay individuals.
 While civil rights laws do not extend to protection from discrimination based on sexual orientation, some governments have enacted such laws.
 The government of Tokyo has passed laws that ban discrimination in employment based on sexual identity.

 Japan's society and government are predominantly conservative.
-Most political parties in Japan have formal positions in favor or against LGBT rights in their party's platform or manifesto.
+Most political parties in Japan have formal positions in favor of or against LGBT rights in their party's platform or manifesto.
 The Liberal Democratic Party (LDP) has indicated opposition to legalizing same-sex marriage, whereas the Constitutional Democratic Party (CDP), the Japanese Communist Party (JCP), the Japan Innovation Party, and the Social Democratic Party have indicated support for legalization.
 In a 2023 survey, Pew Research Center estimated that nearly 70% of Japanese people support same-sex marriage, the highest percentage of acceptance out of the Asian countries surveyed.

 Some political figures are beginning to speak publicly about they themselves being gay.
 Kanako Otsuji, an assemblywoman from Osaka, came out as a lesbian in 2005.
 She became the first elected member of the House of Councillors and of the Diet in 2013 and 2015 respectively to do so.
 Taiga Ishikawa was elected in 2019, becoming the first openly gay man to sit in the Diet.
 He was out also during his time previously as a ward councillor for Nakano.

 The current Constitution of Japan, which was written during American occupation, defines marriage as exclusively between a man and a woman.
 In an unconventional effort to circumvent marriage restrictions, some gay couples have resorted to using the adult adoption system, which is known as futsu, as an alternate means of becoming a family.
 In this method, the older partner adopts the younger partner which allows for them to be officially recognized as a family and receive some of the benefits that ordinary families receive such as common surnames and inheritance.
 In regards to the workplace, there are no anti-discrimination protections for LGBT employees.
 Employers play a visible role in reinforcing the Confucian tenets of marriage and procreation.
 Male employees are considered ineligible for promotions unless they marry and procreate.

 While same-sex marriage is not legalized at the national level, the Shibuya District in Tokyo passed a same-sex partnership certificate bill in 2015 to "issue certificates to same-sex couples that recognize them as partners equivalent to those married under the law."
 Similar partnerships are available in Setagaya District (Tokyo), Sapporo (Hokkaido), Takarazuka (Hyogo), and over 20 other localities, as well as one prefecture (Ibaraki).

 Popular culture

 Mass media

 A number of artists, nearly all male, have begun to speak publicly about being gay, appearing on various talk shows and other programs, their celebrity often focused on their sexuality; twin pop-culture critics Piko and Osugi are an example.
-Akihiro Miwa, a drag queen and former lover of author Yukio Mishima, is the television advertisement spokesperson for many Japanese companies ranging from beauty to financial products.
+Akihiro Miwa, a drag queen and former lover of author Yukio Mishima, was the television advertisement spokesperson for many Japanese companies ranging from beauty to financial products.